marcelraner/sample-ios-c-wrapper-framework/README.md

 1. Add the Framework Package (*.framework) to the Frameworks, Libraries ... section.
-2. Setup the location of the framework folder in the Framework Search Path setting.
+2. Set up the location of the framework folder in the Framework Search Path setting.
 (The folder that contains the framework folder)
 3. Use the framework-code via import import \<library-name\>.